foodsAvoid standard versions

 Need for barley

-The reader needs the gluten route, not a repeated yes/no sentence about barley.
+The reader needs to see where gluten can enter, not a repeated yes/no sentence about barley.
+The current barley label, package form, preparation setup, and backup still control this check.

 Check first